 The school amalgamated at the end of 2012.
 The school works with other schools in the DFE partnership including school closure days and combined staff meetings.
-2. Students (and their welfare) General characteristics 80% of students are EALD and 36 students are school card holders.
+2. Students (and their welfare) General characteristics 74% of students are EALD and 18 students are school card holders.
 Parents have high expectations of the school in relation to their children's learning and achievements.
 The diversity of the school population is something that is celebrated and valued.
 The school is Level 7 on the Index of Disadvantage.
 Student well-being programs In collaboration with the Student Wellbeing Leader, teachers will identify students who are at risk socially and / or emotionally.
 These students will either be placed in the social skills program, "What's the Buzz" that runs each semester or with parent permission, work with our Pastoral Care Worker on explicit social skills, i.e., identifying strategies for anxiety, friendship skills, self-regulation skills, Interoception etc. If a student requires immediate or critical support then they work with the Student Wellbeing Leader who may also access services and agencies outside of the school.
 Staff regularly receive professional development in familiarising themselves with strategies to support student's personal and social capabilities as well as revisiting our Behaviour Education Policy and making sure we are using current DfE practices and procedures.
 Student support offered Support for students is provided through a range of intervention programs, including EALD, Intervention and First Language Maintenance and Development.
 Students who are identified as eligible for the DFE Disability Support Program receive support as identified in their One Plans.
 The One Plan is developed in collaboration with parents and school staff and is reviewed biannually.
 Students who are not eligible for a One Plan, whom require particular assistance to connect with learning or have a specific learning disability may require an Individual Learning Plan.
 The ILP identifies strategies and SMARTAR goals that direct the support the student receives.
-Wave 2 programs such as LLI (levelled Literacy Intervention), 'Guided Reading Plus', Quick Smart Maths and other literacy and numeracy interventions are offered in a timely, targeted way.
 Considerable resources (financial and HR) are allocated to support programs and are overseen by the Deputy Principal: Inclusion.
 There is a referral process, driven by student data analysis and case management that identifies students for support programs.
 The Autism Inclusion Teacher works one day week to support students, teachers and families create the conditions for learning that enable ASD students to access and engage in the curriculum using a strengths-based approach.